Home : Product Search : Site Map : Checkout : Track Your Order : Login : Customer : Price Set : Wish List

 Fabric Preparation

-Rinse the fabric thoroughly, remove and place it on a clean white towel to air dry.
+Remove the soapy water.
+Rinse the fabric thoroughly, remove it from the water and place it on a clean white towel to air dry.

 Pattern Preparation

-Press the pattern with a dry iron to avoid damaging the pattern paper.
+Press the paper pattern to remove wrinkles.
+Use a dry iron to avoid damaging the pattern paper.

-The fabric is off grain if the two (2) layers are not aligned.
-If the fabric is off grain, hold the fabric at opposite diagonal corners and pull gently making sure to hold and pull in the opposite direction from the distortion.
-Cut pattern pieces on folded fabric, right side of the fabric folded inwards.
-Pin the pattern to the fabric and cut the back, front and sleeves.
+The fabric is 'off grain' if the two (2) layers are not aligned.
+If the fabric is off grain, adjust by grasping the fabric at opposite diagonal corners and pull gently, making sure to hold and pull in the opposite direction from the distortion.
+Check the alignment and repeat until the grains line up.

 Press the seam.
 Trim the seam so that there is a 1/16” seam allowance.

-Stay stitch a 5/8” seam with the wrong sides of the fabric together.
-Stop the seam 5 ½” from the edge of the round smocked yoke.
-Press the seam.
-Trim the seam so that there is a 1/8” seam allowance.
 Fold the fabric along the seam line with the right sides of the fabric together.
-Sew a new 3/4” seam from the folded seam edge.
+Sew a new 1/8” seam from the folded seam edge.
 Press the seam.

 Continuous Placket